 News media defendants have the advantage of several privileges, which means they may be able to get away with potentially defamatory language if they successfully assert at least one defense.

 In this section, I will explain each available defense, as well as provide actual case examples for each privilege.
+We recommend that anyone dealing with the media understands these defenses before demanding the removal of content from their publications.

 Substantial Truth Doctrine